 Lewiston is a medium-sized city located in the state of Idaho.
 With a population of 32,544 people and eight constituent neighborhoods, Lewiston is the ninth largest community in Idaho.

-Unlike some cities, Lewiston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lewiston are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lewiston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lewiston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lewiston who work in office and administrative support (17.02%), sales jobs (9.77%), and management occupations (7.20%).
+There are especially a lot of people living in Lewiston who work in office and administrative support (15.51%), sales jobs (10.45%), and management occupations (8.43%).

 The people who call Lewiston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewiston residents report their race to be White, followed by Native American.
 Important ancestries of people in Lewiston include English, Irish, Norwegian, and Swedish.

 The most common language spoken in Lewiston is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Native American languages.